rajvi-k/image-classification-/youtube-8m-videos-frames-master/README.md

+I have used a library that extracts videos from the youtube dataset.
+An alternative to the frame generator command is using the mmpeg library command for all video files in the folder: ffmpeg -i <video_file>.mp4 -vf  fps=<no. of frames per minute to be downloaded>  output%d.jpg

 # Youtube-8m Videos and Frames Generator
 This repository contains scripts for downloading videos corresponding to a particular or a few categories of [youtube-8m dataset](https://research.google.com/youtube8m/index.html).